-The California Community Colleges Student Wellness Ambassador Program is a component of the California Community Colleges Student Mental Health Program (CCC SMHP).
+The California Community Colleges Student Wellness Ambassador Program is a component of the California Community Colleges Health & Wellness.
 The Student Wellness Ambassador Program trains CCC students to serve as advocates and conduct peer outreach for mental health and wellness.

 Student Wellness Ambassadors are trained in mental health and wellness topics in preparation for a semester of service.
 Activities include: